focus-editor/focus/LOG.md

     + Figure out how to anti-alias rounded corners
     + Improve cursor: draw occluded letters on top
     + New open file dialog
+    + Watch single open files (not in project folders) - but don't watch the containing folders because we don't want that
     - Create new files
     - Try to support tabs properly
     - Horizontal scrolling